HarveyBurton96/milestone-project-heritage-housing-issues/README.md

 ### ML: Sale Price

 On this page we have included the description of the pipelines steps as well as the graph showing the four most important features to the pipeline.
-Finally we have included the Model evaluation for the user to review as well as a scatterplot for the prediction and actual sale price for the train set and test set.
+Finally, we have included the Model evaluation for the user to review as well as a scatterplot for the prediction and actual sale price for the train set and test set.

 ![ML page part one](/images/readme_images/ML_page_part_one.png)